kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/model_training/README.md

 - Always review `coverage.*` settings when pointing at a new graph directory.
   Set `coverage.fail_on_missing=false` and `coverage.minimum_percent=0` only
   when you intentionally want to ignore gaps.
+- The `cache` block toggles the deterministic graph tensor cache used during training.
+By default `cache.enable_graph_cache=true` caches recent `.pt` loads (size controlled via `graph_cache_size`, default 256).
+Set the flag to `false` if you prefer the legacy behavior or are debugging disk I/O.

 ## Suggested verification steps